sailvelamen/SelfPkg/README.en.md

 SelfPkg\Drivers # All UEFI_DRIVER Projects

-SelfPkg\Universal # These projects need to be compiled in the platform's DSC file
+SelfPkg\Universal # These projects need to be compiled in the platform's DSC & FDF file

 SelfPkg\Library # Self Libraries